particle-iot/docs/src/content/archives/mesh-setup-over-usb.md

 ### Mesh networking is [no longer supported](/reference/discontinued/hardware/mesh/).
 The instructions below will no longer work to create a mesh network and cannot be used.

-Normally, mesh networks are set up using the mobile apps for iOS and Android.
-Alternatively, you can set up a gateway and mesh nodes using a computer and the devices connected by USB using the process described here.

 ### Gateway setup

 The first step is to configure your gateway device.
 This is your connection to the Internet and it is required.
 It's not possible to set up a completely standalone network at this time.